On this page:

 With the Search Terms N-Grams, you can:

 Gauge which search queries are driving traffic to your account.
-It removes the requirement of having to go through the entire Search Terms Report.
+It removes the requirement to go through the entire Search Terms Report.
 This way, you can also make sure you don't miss out on long-tail search terms.

 Get new keyword ideas.
 For example, it is 2018 and you're a travel company and you see 2019 in the word cloud.
 This information will tell you that people have already started planning travel for next year and you should create ad groups to capture that traffic.